 Leverage Supercharged Gains — Then Losses

-The turning point came on Oct.
+One catalyst appeared on Oct.
 10, when Trump threatened an additional 100% tariff on Chinese imports, on top of an existing 30% levy.
-The warning jolted markets.
+The statement contributed to a broad shift toward risk reduction.

-Equities quickly rebounded, and the Dow Jones Industrial Average went on to set another record on Friday.
+Equities, in contrast, moved quickly off their lows, and the Dow Jones Industrial Average went on to set another record on Friday.

-For skeptics such as Ben Schiffrin, senior policy director at consumer finance advocacy group Better Markets, the setback was long overdue.
+For skeptics such as Ben Schiffrin, senior policy director at consumer finance advocacy group Better Markets, the downturn reflects an overdue reassessment of crypto’s risk profile.

 Bitcoin is nowhere near safe.
 It is among the most speculative assets, and more people are recognizing that.